The Last Rites of Ransom Pride

-The Last Rites of Ransom Pride is a 2010 Canadian action-western film set in 1912 America starring Lizzy Caplan.
+The Last Rites of Ransom Pride is a 2010 Canadian Western film set in 1912 America starring Lizzy Caplan.

 Plot

-1901: Half-breed Juliette Flores sees her tribe and village slaughtered by Mexican troops.
+In 1901, Half-breed Juliette Flores sees her tribe and village slaughtered by Mexican troops.
 Still a child, she takes revenge by slipping into the home of the soldiers' commander, General Juarez, and cutting his throat in his bedroom.

-1912: Outlaw Ransom Pride (Speedman) is killed in a Mexican border town after an arms deal goes bad.
+In 1912, Outlaw Ransom Pride (Speedman) is killed in a Mexican border town after an arms deal goes bad.
 His lover Juliette (Caplan) learns his body is being held by "The Bruja" (de Pablo), a witch who runs the town's brothel.
 The Bruja informs Juliette that Ransom accidentally shot and killed her brother, a priest, and the only way to redeem Ransom's corpse is to give her Ransom's brother in exchange.

 Juliette goes to Glory, a small town in southern Texas.
 Ransom's father, the Reverend Early Pride (Yoakam), refuses to help her, but after he has passed out drunk, she approaches his younger son, Champ (Foster), and, on the pretext of needing his help to retrieve Ransom's body, lures him off the farm and into accompanying her to Mexico.
 When Early wakes up and finds Champ gone, he approaches his former Confederate Army comrade Shepherd Graves (Kristofferson) and demands his help in getting Champ back.
 First, Shepherd sends two bounty hunters, including his own nephew Matthew, to kill Juliette and retrieve Champ.
 But when Shepherd learns through his contacts that Juliette plans to trade Champ for Ransom's corpse, a livid Early heads south to Mexico himself.

 On their journey to Mexico, Champ and Juliette gradually grow closer and encounter several strange travelers, including a circus troupe.
 After they have outwitted and killed Shepherd's two bounty hunters, Juliette confesses her true intentions to Champ, who proposes that they work together to steal Ransom's body from the Bruja.